IZ-f-AI-ss3/Neural-Networks-for-Options-Pricing/README.md

 The second part of the project focuses on a personal optimization of the initial work.
 It features a refined, clean, and easy-to-read codebase, providing significant improvements over the original implementation (C_projet.ipynb), with a difference between upper and lower bound equal to the one provided by the article .

+## For 1 November :
+The last aspect, which is another personal contribution, involves the use of 'spno' (I'll explain it in detail later, and I may write a technical paper about it if I find the time).
+It focuses on improving the convergence of this model by reducing the number of parameters and requiring fewer epochs per training step.